nasimbio/bioinfo-blog/content/post/2025-12-10-deseq2-normalization/index.md

 ### 6. Convert to a size factor

-convert the median ratio to normal numbers.
+Convert the median ratio to normal numbers.
 The median log ratio is exponentiated to obtain the **size factor** for that sample:

 `size_factor_s = exp(median_log_ratio_s)`